 Q: I understand that the Wellness Plan’s health coaching, RN care coordination and Primary Care Home services have eligibility requirements.
 What are the eligibility requirements?

-A: After employees have completed a health assessment questionnaire and biometric screening for Open Enrollment, we will look at our employee health data as a whole.
+A: After employees have completed a personal health assessment and biometric screening for Open Enrollment, we will look at our employee health data as a whole.
 Then, as an organization, we will set goals for improvement using the previous year's numbers to show our improvements and potential focus areas for our goals.
 Those goals will help determine the eligibility requirements.
 We will discuss with you Samaritan’s focus for improvement and report on the progress we make as a group.

 Q: What happens if you ask me to participate in one of the Wellness Plan’s extra support programs?
 What happens if you ask someone from my family to participate?